rajparmarr2308/angular-django-restapi-postrgres-integration/README.md

 This is an integration of Angular form with django(rest) framework.

-postgres database used to store the data of the  the model(form).
+postgres database is used to store the data of the  the model(form).

 To run this :